 As the responsible organization for the Tree of Peace project, non-governmental association Servare et Manere can recognise important personalities who treasure peace, freedom and mutual understanding and acknowledge the importance of initiatives which serve to enhance the welfare of everyone in society.
-Servare et Manere honors all those who have made a special contribution to the promotion of idea of understanding between people uniting of nations and preservation of nature.
+Servare et Manere pays particular attention to those who have made a special contribution to the promotion of the idea of understanding between people, uniting nations and preservation of nature.
 There are currently three awards:

 - The Tree of Peace Memorial Plaque

 - The Memorial Medal of Tree of Peace

 - The Friend of Peace